imranmollajoy/devdesignfun/src/posts/best-font-pairings/index.md

 **Body font:** [Source Sans 3\*](https://fonts.google.com/specimen/Source+Sans+3)

 _Note:_ Looks like Source Sans Pro is not available on Google fonts right now, so I have linked to Source Sans 3 instead.

+Update 1: Fixed typo in the title.
+Ooops!